 Differentiate between items with shipping and those that do not ship.
 Allow options for calculation of shipping and different providers.
 Allow address updates and confirmation at any stage of the process.
 Provide updates and tracking.

 Provide coupons and discounts that can be applied with immediate results shown to the purchaser.
 Differentiate between products that have a discount and those that do not.

 Provide secure payment options tailored for the location or preferred option of the customer.
 Produce an invoice and update if necessary.
 The ability to trace a transaction in its entirety and allocate an order id to the payment system.

-Design the site to be enhanced for SEO.
-The shopping cart is not an add-on it is integrated into the entire structure of the site from an SEO point of view.
+Design the Shopping Cart to be enhanced for SEO.
+The Shopping Cart is not an add-on it is integrated into the entire structure of the site from an SEO point of view.
 Products provide infinite SEO possibilities.
 The site accounts for suppliers and categories or styles.

 About the author

 Philip Hoile has lectured at Griffith University in e-business, advanced e-business, e-commerce and User Interface Design.
 A web developer since 1996 specialising in programming website Content Management Systems.

 My interest in web marketing stems from a desire to improve client outcomes.